 Each student in the Doctor of Dental Medicine (DMD) program is required to purchase magnification loupes upon entry to the program.
 Funds are allocated in the first-year budget to cover the cost of loupes.
 The Office of Financial Aid is required to distribute the allotment in two equal disbursements in the fall and spring semesters.
 The full allotment should be sufficient to purchase loupes and optional accessories such as lights.
 The funds for the loupes are provided directly to the student via financial aid disbursement.
 Students who do not receive financial aid are responsible for the cost.
 Loupes must be maintained throughout enrollment, and replaced if lost, stolen or broken.
-First and second year students are required to purchase loupes from one of the two pre-selected vendors, which are Design for Vision and Surgitel.
+First and second year students are required to purchase loupes from CDM pre-selected vendors.